Novalnet-AG/prestashop-payment-integration-novalnet/README.md

 # NOVALNET PAYMENT MODULE FOR PRESTASHOP
-Novalnet payment module for PrestaShop simplifies your daily work by automating the entire payment process, from checkout till collection.
+Novalnet payment module for <a href="https://www.novalnet.com/modul/prestashop-payment-module">PrestaShop</a> simplifies your daily work by automating the entire payment process, from checkout till collection.
 This module is designed to help you increase your sales by offering various payment methods on a one-page checkout.
 The module which is perfectly adjusted to the PrestaShop with top-quality range of services of the payment provider.

 Novalnet payment module for PrestaShop is available in <b>EN, DE</b>